splunk/public-o11y-docs/gdi/postgresql/postgresql.md

 ### Metrics about replication

-Replication metrics may not be available on some PostgreSQL servers.
+Replication metrics can't be available on some PostgreSQL servers.
 For now, this monitor automatically deactivates the `replication` metrics group if the monitor detects Aurora.
 This helps avoid following the error: `Function pg_last_xlog_receive_location() is currently not supported for Aurora`

 The metric `postgres_replication_state` will be reported only for `master` and for `postgres_replication_lag` for the `standby` role (replica).